Henfield: The Pokerlee stream

 The name, Pokerlee, is first recorded (indirectly) in 1327.
 The first element might be the word poker, 'hobgoblin', which is of Scandinavian origin and survives as the Durham place-name 'Pokerley'.
 However, as this is a southern usage this is not very likely.
 Thus, it could alternatively mean "one who has to do with a poke or bag", which survives in its diminutive form as 'pocket' and in the saying 'a pig in a poke' (sack) which refers to something bought without inspection or through a confidence trick.
 The second element of word, lee, refers to a meadow or a clearing.

 History

 Henfield was the home of Colonel Henry Bishop, who was appointed Postmaster General by King Charles II in January 1660–61.
 Bishop devised the first type of postmark used in England, which is known to collectors as a Bishop mark.
 His invention was commemorated in 1963, on the occasion of an exhibition by Henfield Stamp Club.
 A special date stamp, which included the wording HENRY BISHOP'S VILLAGE, was used.
 Bishop is buried in Henfield churchyard.

 The eighteenth century botanist William Borrer, who specialised in the flora of the British Isles, was born and died in Henfield.

 When the British government introduced the Cat and Mouse Act in 1913, local Suffragette Elizabeth Robins used her 15th century farmhouse at Backsettown, near Henfield, that she shared with Octavia Wilberforce, as a retreat for suffragettes recovering from hunger strike.
+Robins was the first president of the Henfield Women's Institute which was founded in 1917.